last-rev-llc/lastrev-toolkit/README.md

 The [LastRev Content Prefetcher](packages/lastrev-build-prefetch-content) is a build script which prefetches some data from contentful to help reduce build times and enable component lookups.

+### @last-rev/content-validator

+The [LastRev Content Validator](packages/lastrev-content-validator) is module that provides a set of useful components to catch Content validation errors and provides a DOM API to expose validation errors to extensions.

 ## Usage

 This monorepo uses [Lerna](https://github.com/lerna/lerna) and [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to manage the packages.
 Scripts are executed with [Yarn](https://yarnpkg.com/).
 In general, run scripts from the workspace root to run accross all packages.